ranon-rat/ranon-rat/README.md

 # about me

-Experienced developer specializing in low-level programming, and data science.
-Proficient in systems-level tools and custom interpreters, with projects in networking and build systems.
+Currently I'm specializing in low-level programming, and data science.
+I have a long experience coding different kinds of projects that can be noticed just by visiting a few of my public repositories.

 # skills

 - **Languages**: Go (Expert), TypeScript (Expert), C++ (Advanced), Rust (Intermediate), OCaml, Haskell, Java
-- **Tools**: Docker, PostgreSQL, Git, Linux, Kubernetes, Redis
+- **Tools**: Docker, PostgreSQL, Git, Linux
 - **Domains**: Systems programming, networking, data science

 <h2 align ="center"><a href="#stats"> stats </a>